 11. Cincinnati Coney

 The full name of this variety is Cincinnati Cheese Coney Dog.
-People make it by steaming the hot dog bun using a specific method, then top it with pork or beef sausage, a heaping mound of grated Cheddar cheese, and mustard or hot sauce.
+People make it by steaming the hot dog bun properly before topping it with pork or beef sausage, lots of grated Cheddar cheese, and mustard or hot sauce.

 12. Puka Dog

-Puka Dog is the signature hot dog of Hawaii, where it originated from.
+Puka Dog is the signature hot dog of Hawaii.
 In the Hawaiian language, this name means “hole”.
-It got this name because people added the sausage to a hole on the sweet bun.
+It gets this name because of how locals poke a hole in the bun while toasting it to keep the inside dry and crispy.

 Ripper was created in a restaurant in Clifton, New Jersey, called Rutt’s Hut.
 People deep-fry in oil, resulting in a greasy yet crunchy texture.
 It can also burst, crack, and rip.
 That’s why people call it “Ripper”.
 People often top it with onion rings, corn chips, and bacon.